Holomorphic 1-forms on the moduli space of curves: Introduction

-We have the following (see Theorem \ref{THM:EXTENSIONFROMOPENS}):
+We have the following (see Theorem \ref{THM:EXTENSIONFROMOPENS}).

-\begin{theorem*} Let $X$ be a smooth complex projective variety and let $\cL$ be a big and semiample line bundle on $X$.
+\begin{theorem*}{\textbf{B}} ~\\ Let $X$ be a smooth complex projective variety and let $\cL$ be a big and semiample line bundle on $X$.
 Then, a vector bundle $\cF$ on $X$ is $\cL$-liftable if and only if it is $\cL$-concave. \end{theorem*}

 In Section $2$ we give examples of surfaces to add value the above results.
 We investigate more precisely the cotangent bundle $\Omega^1_S$ of a smooth projective surface $S$ and show that such a sheaf can be either $\cL$-concave or not with respect to a big and semiample line bundle $\cL$.
 We furthermore raise some questions about surfaces in the Noether-Lefschetz locus of $\PP^3$ (see Question \ref{QUE:SURFINP3}).
-The importance of the cotangent bundle in this paper is much deeper and will appear evident in a moment. \\
+The importance of the cotangent bundle in this paper is much deeper and will appear evident in a moment.

-We are aware, also in view of the results of Totaro \cite{Tot} and Ottem \cite{Ott}, that it could be really interesting to remove the semiampleness.
-This seems to us technically difficult at the moment and not necessary to tackle the problem that motivated all these studies.
+We are aware, also in view of the results of Totaro \cite{Tot} and Ottem \cite{Ott}, that it could be really interesting to drop the assumption of semiampleness.
+This seems to us technically difficult at the moment and not necessary to tackle the problem that motivated all these studies. \\

 Let us introduce our motivating problem.
-Let $\pi:\cC\to B$ be a smooth family of compact Riemann surfaces of genus $g$.
+Let $\pi:\cC\to B$ be a smooth holomorphic family of compact Riemann surfaces of genus $g$.
 During the preparation of \cite{BCFP}, Indranil Biswas explained to the second author of this article that $\cC^\infty$-families of projective structures on $C_t=\pi^{-1}(t),$ with $t\in B,$ are in one to one correspondence with $\overline \partial$-closed $\cC^\infty$ $(1,1)$-forms on $B$ with fixed cohomology class, modulo {\underline{holomorphic $(1,0)$-forms}} of $B$.
 For details, see Section $3$ of \cite{BCFP}.
 He raises then the problem of the existence of global holomorphic forms on $\cM_g$, the moduli space of compact Riemann surfaces, that is of smooth complex projective curves, of genus $g$. \\

+It is well known, at least since Mumford \cite{Mu}, that there are no closed holomorphic $1$-forms on $\cM_g$, and a proof of this will be outlined in Section $3$.
+We could not find any result in literature concerning non-closed holomorphic forms.
+Our result, which can be seen as a concavity result, is the following (see Theorem \ref{THM:NOONEFORMS}). \begin{theorem*}{\textbf{C}} ~\\ Let $\Mgo\subset \cM_g$ be the smooth locus.
+Then for $g\geq 5$, $\Mgo$ has no holomorphic $1$-forms, that is $H^0(\Omega^1_{\Mgo})=0$. \end{theorem*}